Purpose

 Inclusion Criteria

-• patients with diagnosis of Acute Myeloid Leukemia, all comers (completed) and bearing IDH1 or IDH2 mutation (open for recruitment) - Patient has no standard therapeutic options available and has either Relapsed AML unsuitable for intensive chemotherapy and not eligible for any approved targeted therapy or Primary refractory AML unsuitable for intensive chemotherapy and not eligible for any approved targeted therapy
+• Participants with diagnosis of AML, all comers or bearing IDH1 or IDH2 mutation (completed) - Participant has no standard therapeutic options available and has either relapsed AML unsuitable for intensive chemotherapy, with no standard therapeutic options and/or not eligible for any approved targeted therapy or primary refractory AML unsuitable for intensive chemotherapy, with no standard therapeutic options and/or not eligible for any approved targeted therapy

 Exclusion Criteria